Measure ID

 Description

-Percentage of cases that required the use of nalaxone or flumazenil for medication overdose.
+Percentage of patients requiring the use of nalaxone or flumazenil for reversal.

 Measure Type